goforu/Table-Selector/README.md

 A Jquery Plugin to make a table selectable and shows the selected items at the same time.
 ##Getting started
 ###1.Basic
 First we import three files into our project.
-Remeber jquery.js must be imported before seletor.js, cause selector is based on it.
+Remeber jquery.js must be imported before seletor.js, cause selector relies on it.
 ```html
 <link rel="stylesheet" href="../css/selector.css">
 <script type="text/javascript" src="../js/lib/jquery.js"></script>
 <script type="text/javascript" src="../js/selector.js"></script>
 ```
-Then we add an attribute 'data' to each row so that selector can retrieve the selected data when clicked.
+Then we add an attribute 'data' to each row so that selector can retrieve selected data when clicked.
 If we want to retrieve data from cells, we can also add 'data' to each of them.
 ```html
 <tr data="1rd row">
 	<td>11</td>